texyh/Checkout-PaymentGateway/README.md

 ## Technical Details

 ### Architecture
-I've used `Clean Architecture`, `DDD`, `Event Sourcing`, `CQRS`  while I was working on this test.
+I've used `Clean Architecture`, `DDD`, `Event Sourcing`, `CQRS`  while I was working on this project.
 This means that you will see `UseCase` in the solution and everything was grouped and placed under its own use case folder.
 It's really easy to navigate.
 I've also used `Martendb`, a .NET Transactional Document DB and Event Store on `PostgreSQL`.
 You will also see tests such as `UnitTests`, `IntegrationTests` and `AcceptanceTests`.

 ### Folder Structure